danny-moncada/Dashboards-Analyses-Reporting/R demos/Introduction to Statistics for Scientists/HTML/README.md

-# HTML output from all course work
+# HTML files containing the output from all coursework

 1. Introduction
 2. Distributions